Skimzyy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(9)Write a script that sets the permission to the file hello as follows
+(10)Write a script that sets the mode of the file hello to this